peterda84/peterda84.github.io/_portfolio/pihole.md

 s6-rc: info: service legacy-services successfully started
 ```

-In order to access the admin page, visit [http://IP_ADDRESS_OF_YOUR_SERVER/admin](http://IP_ADDRESS_OF_YOUR_SERVER/admin).
+In order to access our server's admin page, visit [http://IP_ADDRESS_OF_YOUR_SERVER/admin](http://IP_ADDRESS_OF_YOUR_SERVER/admin).
 To log in, use the password found in the previous step.
 You will see something like this:

 ![image1](/assets/images/pihole/admin_site.jpg)

 Once Pi-hole is installed, we will need to configure our router to have DHCP clients use Pi-hole as their DNS server.
+This way we do not need manually set each device to use Pi-hole as its DNS server.
 I am using a Mikrotik router in my lab and set the DNS as per in the image below:

 ![image2](/assets/images/pihole/winbox.jpg)